-Europe’s plan to wean off Russian energy could lead to price shocks and political blowback.
+Europe’s plan to wean off Russian energy could lead to price shocks and political blowback

 Though the E.U. energy proposal stops short of the United States’ ban on all Russian gas and oil, it is a significant shift for a region that is vastly more reliant on Russian imports.
 Roughly 40 percent of E.U. gas comes from Russia, as well as more than a quarter of the bloc’s oil.
 Europe imports more than six times more oil from Russia than the United States does, according to the White House.

-E.U. officials cast the move as way to hit the Kremlin’s war chest while also reducing Russia’s leverage over the bloc.
+E.U. officials cast the move as a way to hit the Kremlin’s war chest while also reducing Russia’s leverage over the bloc.
 “We must become independent from Russian oil, coal and gas,” European Commission President Ursula von der Leyen said in a statement Tuesday.
 “We simply cannot rely on a supplier who explicitly threatens us.”

-Ending that reliance presents E.U. officials with a twofold challenge: Actually meeting the two-thirds goal and managing the complex fallout, as 27 E.U. nations with different degrees of reliance on Russian energy navigate supply issues, price spikes and domestic political upheaval.
+Ending that reliance presents E.U. officials with a twofold challenge: actually meeting the two-thirds goal and managing the complex fallout, as 27 E.U. nations with different degrees of reliance on Russian energy navigate supply issues, price spikes and domestic political upheaval.

-The plan outlined Tuesday says the bloc will start diversifying gas supplies by upping Liquefied Natural Gas and pipeline imports from non-Russia suppliers and boosting the production and import of biomethane and renewable hydrogen.
+The plan outlined Tuesday says the bloc will start diversifying gas supplies by upping liquefied natural gas and pipeline imports from non-Russia suppliers and boosting the production and import of biomethane and renewable hydrogen.

-Getting more natural gas from places like Norway or Nigeria is theoretically possible, but needs to be coordinated.
+Getting more natural gas from places like Norway or Nigeria is theoretically possible but needs to be coordinated.
 With the question of supply up in the air, price increases were strongly predicted, experts said.

 And there is still a possibility of countermeasures by Moscow.
 “Europe should be prepared for potential retaliation in response to sanctions or even just 'de facto’ import reductions of energy,” said Daniela Schwarzer, executive director for Europe and Eurasia at the Open Society Foundations.